truemed/ModSecurityLog/README.md

 ## How to uninstall
 1. Stop the service (Control Panel > Administrative Tools > Services > ModSecurityLog)
 2. Run the `install.ps1 -uninstall` command.
 (Open Powershell as Administrator)

+## To Be Extended..
+This service could be extended to trigger IP Restrictions on an external firewall or send an alert to an admin of attack velocity.
+These are both ideas of modules that could use the ModSecurity data to trigger actions to do something about the alerts.